data-apis/scipy-2023-presentation/paper.rst

 latter aspect is particularly fraught, as relevance requires anticipating future needs, technological advances, and emerging use cases.
-Accordingly, if a standard is to remain relevant, the standardization process must be conservative in its scope and have clearly defined objectives against which continued success is measured.
+Accordingly, if a standard is to remain relevant, the standardization process must be conservative in its scope, thorough in its consideration of current and prior art, and have clearly defined objectives against which continued success is measured.

 To this end, we established the following objectives for the array API standard: